KarmaEngine

 void Karma::VulkanContext::CreateRenderPass ( )

 A VkRenderPass is a Vulkan object that encapsulates the state needed to setup the “target” for rendering, and the state of the images we will be rendering to.
+The "targets" are also known as render targets and include the attachments like colorattachment and depthattachment that describe where the rendering output will go to.

 Since